 If a seller fails to show you the permit on a home renovation, consider it a red flag and walk away.

 Need more advice on buying property in Vancouver?
-Don Munro of Don Munro Real Estate has been in the business for over 35 years and gives his clients the best home buying experience possible.
+Don Munro of Don Munro Real Estate has been in the business for over 35 years and gives his clients the best home buying experience possible and also tips about moving in the area.
 Thinking of buying a home in the Lower Mainland, Vancouver, Chilliwack, Abbotsford, or Langley areas?
 Just give him a call at 6048177338 or send an email to botsoldmunro(at)gmail(dotted)com.